Faran Tahir: Career

 He made his film debut playing Nathoo in the Disney's 1994 live-action version of Rudyard Kipling's The Jungle Book.
 He has since appeared in such films as Picture Perfect (1997), Anywhere But Here (1999) and Charlie Wilson's War (2007).
 He also played the male lead in the 1999 independent film ABCD.

-In 2008, Tahir played the role of the villain Raza in the Marvel Comics-based Iron Man.
+In 2008, Tahir played the role of the villain Raza in the Marvel Comics film Iron Man.

 He played Starfleet Captain Richard Robau in the 2009 film Star Trek.
 In 2013, Tahir played President Patel in the science-fiction film Elysium.

 Tahir has guest starred on many television series, including Alias, The Practice, Family Law, The Agency, NYPD Blue, Lost, 7th Heaven, The West Wing, Walker, Texas Ranger, The D.A., 24, Monk, Justice, Cold Case, Chuck, Hawaii Five-0 and Warehouse 13.
 He also co-starred with Robert Beltran and Chase Masterson in the 2005 Sci-Fi Channel original movie Manticore.
 He also starred in the medical drama series Grey's Anatomy as Isaac and appeared on the CW series Supernatural as the Egyptian god Osiris in the seventh season's episode "Defending Your Life".
-Tahir starred in the ghost horror film Jinn.
-The role of Frank, Cliff Barnes' right-hand man in the reboot of Dallas.
-In 2015 Tahir appeared in a recurring role as the Commander on Supergirl.
+Tahir starred in the ghost horror film Jinn, and in the role of Frank, Cliff Barnes' right-hand man in the revival of Dallas.
+In 2015 Tahir appeared in a role as the Commander on Supergirl.

 He appeared in JAG in the episodes "Ice Queen" and "Meltdown" which served as the two pilot episodes for the series NCIS.
 Seven years later, Tahir appeared in the spin-off NCIS: Los Angeles.

 In 2016 Tahir joined American Crime as Rhys Bashir, and was cast as Captain Nemo on Once Upon a Time.
-In 2017, Tahir played the role of Mallick in Syfy's TV show, 12 Monkeys..
+In 2017, Tahir played the role of Mallick in Syfy's TV show, 12 Monkeys.

 On his visit to Karachi, Pakistan, he appeared in a web series Speak Your Heart With Samina Peerzada in January 2019.

-Faran will be seen in the upcoming Pakistani movie Umro Ayyar- A New Beginning, an action thriller movie produced by Azfar Jafri under the banner of VR Chili Production.
-Umro Ayyar- A New Beginning is expected to be released in 2022 worldwide.
+In June 2024, Faran, along with his Umrao Ayyar co-star Ali Kazmi, appeared in a vlog by PakWheels.